 MA in Heritage Education

-This is at the cutting edge of heritage education and gives you the opportunity to take part in creative projects, focussed case studies, and applied research.
-You will consider heritage education and learning in its various forms and in a wide range of local, national and international contexts.
+This is at the cutting edge of heritage education and gives you the opportunity to take part in creative projects, focused case studies, and applied research.
+You will consider heritage education and learn in its various forms and in a wide range of local, national and international contexts.
 This course will encourage you to work on various sites and alongside specialists and will help you develop the knowledge, skills and networks that will assist you in your future career.

-The course is delivered flexibly through campus-based and on-line teaching and learning.
+The course is delivered flexibly through campus-based and online teaching and learning.
 It is designed for those already employed in the sector as well as those seeking to enter it.
 Studies are supported by a dedicated team of specialist tutors, and a well-developed and resourced virtual learning environment.
 You will benefit from other facilities and resources, such as the involvement of the University College in managing the Sandford Award for Heritage Education.